Floflis/Floflis-DNA/README.md

 ## To do

+* tell when install.sh isn't exec as root
 * don't say on script it is success without reading output from script (for example, "fatal: unable to access 'https://gitlab.com/Floflis/Floflis-DNA.git/': Could not resolve host: gitlab.com")
 * if "sudo: git: command not found" install git
 * install.sh: detect attached layers and install them